Foreclosure Defense; Real Estate/Mortgage Litigation; Loan Modifications

 The most important part of your Chapter 13 paperwork will be a repayment plan.
 Your repayment plan will describe in detail how (and how much) you will pay each of your debts.
 There is no official form for the plan, but many courts have designed their own forms.
 Before you can file for bankruptcy, you must receive credit counseling from an agency approved by the United States Trustee’s office.
 (For a list of approved agencies, go to the Trustee’s website at www.usdoj.gov/ust and click “Credit Counseling and Debtor Education.”)

-We have handled many divorce and child custody cases with competence, compassion, and personalized attention.
+We have handled many divorce, domestic violence, child custody and child support cases with competence, compassion, and personalized attention.
 Hiring an attorney early in the process often prevents the mistakes that occur when parties try to divorce represent themselves before the court.

 California is a no-fault divorce state.
 This means that either party may file for divorce simply due to irreconcilable differences.
 Property settlements are not affected by the behavior of either spouse – although child custody and visitation may be.
 Despite the emotions often involved in divorce, it is in the best interests of both spouses to work out an agreement and avoid divorce litigation.
 Settlement affords more control than going to court, where the final decision lies with a judge.
 It can also allow a couple to resolve their case quicker and more affordable.
 If an agreement cannot be reached, however, we vigorously defend our clients’ interests in court to ensure a fair divorce settlement